Skip to content

 < 33%

 Accounts receivable must be less than 33% of market capitalisation (S&P standard).
-This prevents investing in companies whose value is primarily tied up in receivables, which may represent interest-based transactions.
+This helps avoid companies whose value is primarily tied up in receivables, which may represent interest-based transactions.

 Cash & Interest-Bearing Securities